We provide the financial support that gets kids playing youth sports.

 Through donations and partnerships, we’re providing more kids with the experience of playing youth sports.
 With the average cost of youth sports participation being $100 per season, the gap between the kids that can play and those that can’t. widens.
-Let’s team up and close it.I'LL DONATE
+Let’s team up and close it.donate

-A message to for the little kids, from the big kids.
+A message to the little kids, from the big kids.

 The Covid-19 pandemic has impacted the world.
 For kids, the impact has reached the playing field.
 With the cost of playing sports being the #1 reason kids can’t play and the financial impact of Covid-19, families need our help to level the paying field of playing kids sports.

-Our “Sports Come Back” campaign is intended to remind all of us that sports is more than the game, itself.
+The purpose of this video is to remind all of us that sports is so much more than the game.
 And that when we’re in it, we’re better.
-All of us–even us big kids.

 A national focus.